jacob-long/personal-site/content/post/r-basics-spss-users.md

 I don't mean for this to be a comprehensive guide, but rather something to (comparatively) efficiently fill the gaps in many of the resources I used back when I had to learn R. Here are some other good places to go to get yourself going:

 * The [Personality Project's documentation](http://www.personality-project.org/r/r.guide.html) for getting started with R for psychological research is excellent and very detailed.
 I highly recommend it.
 These are the developers of the `psych` package.
+* [DataCamp](https://www.datacamp.com) has several free courses (like [this one](https://www.datacamp.com/courses/free-introduction-to-r)) that give you an interactive tutorial that doesn't even require you to download R right away.
 * [Quick-R](http://www.statmethods.net/) is filled with code examples organized by the specific tasks you might want to do, like linear regression, data cleaning, and so on.
 * Roel Hogervost has a nice series on making the switch with many detailed examples.
 Here's a link to [part 1](http://rmhogervorst.nl/cleancode/blog/2016/02/20/from-spss-to-r-part1.html).
 * RStudio has created [several cheatsheets](https://www.rstudio.com/resources/cheatsheets/) to act as a quick reference to frequently used syntax.